ancymadhu/Election_Analysis/README.md

     - Charles Casper received **23.0%** of the vote and **85,213** votes.
     - Diana received **73.8%** of the vote and **272,892** votes.
     - Raymon received **3.1%** of the vote and **11,606** votes.

+## Challenge Overview

+Seth, a Colorado Board of Elections employee, requested help in completing an election audit of a recent local congressional election.

+The analysis provided Seth and his team with the findings of the following tasks in the first draft of the election audit: